lfurtkevicova/gislab-my-notes/docs/terms.rst

 Useful terms
 ************

+*AMD64, x86_64*
+   platform, the 64-bit version of the x86 instruction set, x86 means 32 bit OS

 *Ansible*
    an easy to use configuration management and orchestration tool, it is platform that can combine multi-node software deployment and ad hoc task execution,